camunda/zeebe-process-test/README.md

 This project allows you to unit test your Camunda Platform 8 BPMN processes.
 It will start a Zeebe test engine and provide you with a set of assertions you can use to verify your process behaves as expected.

-> [!NOTE]
+> [!IMPORTANT]
-> Heads up!
-We created a new Java testing library for Camunda 8.6+: Camunda Process Test.
-The new library will replace Zeebe Process Test eventually.
+> Zeebe Process Test is **deprecated** as of Camunda 8.8 and will be removed in Camunda 8.10.
-> New features: Access to Camunda's new REST API, official Spring integration, improved UX, and more.
+> Our new testing library is [Camunda Process Test](https://docs.camunda.io/docs/next/apis-tools/testing/getting-started/).
-> See the [documentation](https://docs.camunda.io/docs/apis-tools/testing/getting-started/) on how to get started. 🚀
+> See the [migration guide](https://docs.camunda.io/docs/next/apis-tools/migration-manuals/migrate-to-camunda-process-test/) on how to migrate your existing process tests.

 ## Prerequisites